“Did you know that on average, an ant can carry between 10 and 50 times its own body weight, and run at approximately 300 metres an hour!!”

 - Females are the largest in size and will lose their wings after mating.
 The females will become the Queen (to reproduce) and live for years

-- Males exist only to mate with the female ant
+- Males are called drones and exist only to mate with the female ant

 They nest in soil and will excavate along pathways, gardens and walls.
 They are attracted to foods including meats, fruit, sweet items and greasy food.

 Ants look much like termites, but there are some significant differences.
 Ants have a narrow "waist" between the abdomen and thorax, which termites do not.
-Ants also have large heads, elbowed antennae, and powerful jaws.
+Ants also have large heads, elbowed antennae, and powerful mandibles (above the jaws).

 Effective control of ants often relies on a knowledge of their nesting habits.
 At the broad level, a knowledge of the nesting habits and feeding habits can be most helpful.
 More specifically, where a given infestation is being treated, a thorough survey and inspection should be carried out.
 By following trails – particularly, where possible, those of workers loaded with food – the location of the nest, either approximately or precisely may be determined.
 Direct treatment of the nest/s, where possible, can provide the most effective, long term control.
 The use of chemical barriers that interfere between the nest/s and possible food sources add to effective control.